TeraDox/Notify-Laravel/README.md

 In config\slack.php,
 ```
-'endpoint'= (e.g) http:// //webhook URL for your incoming webhook
+'endpoint'= (e.g) https://hooks.slack.com/services/xxx/yyy/zzz    //webhook URL for your incoming webhook
-'channel'= // channnel or username where you want to send a message
+'channel'= (e.g.) #general    // channnel or username where you want to send a message
-'username'= // username that is going to be displayed on the message
+'username'= (e.g.) Robot    // username that is going to be displayed on the message
 ```

 In .env, set suitable values for mail,